 - On the heavy side

-For the expert skier who wants a single pair of boots for both inbounds and out of bounds, Salomon’s SHIFT PRO ($800) is an alpine boot with a functional tour mode.
+For the expert skier who wants a single pair of boots for both inbounds and out-of-bounds, Salomon’s SHIFT PRO AT ($800) is an alpine boot with a functional tour mode.
 Best for hard-charging resort skiers unwilling to sacrifice downhill performance when they dabble in backcountry adventures, the SHIFT PRO AT is made to pair with Salomon’s SHIFT binding and a powerful all-mountain or big-mountain ski.

-The SHIFT PRO 130 AT boot uses a seamless race liner Salomon says is warmer than other race-focused liners, and that won’t cause pressure points because it’s seamless.
+The SHIFT PRO 130 AT boot uses a seamless race liner Salomon says is warmer than other race-focused liners.
+Saloman also says it won’t cause pressure points because it’s seamless.
 The heat-moldable liner and shell were highly customizable and an excellent choice for skiers who usually get their boots grounded or punched.

 The 100mm last worked well for medium-width and medium-volume feet without heat-molding the shell.
 The shell is thin and sensitive to help skiers feel their ski and the snow beneath it while also putting the skier’s foot in as close contact as possible with the binding for best-in-class power transmission.

 The SHIFT PRO AT’s Surelock walk mode was easy to operate and had a good range of motion for skinning.
 Salomon added a Core-Frame element under the midfoot of the boot to stiffen the shell where the foot pressures the ski for best edge engagement and power transfer.